 - How amendments are added to a death record

 Questions & Answers

-The following is a summary of questions asked at our June county webinar, along with answers compiled by our staff.
-The links will take you to our new Frequently Asked Questions page for counties.
+The following is a summary of questions asked at our September county webinar on Amendments, along with answers compiled by our staff.
+The links will take you to our Frequently Asked Questions page for counties.

 General questions and ideas for training subjects or webinar topics